Chronoblog/gatsby-theme-chronoblog/starters/chronoblog/README.md

 - Specially designed to create a personal website
 - A universal Feed where you can display any type of content.
 Not only blog posts, but also links to projects, podcasts, videos, etc.
 - Search and Tags for organizing content
-- Simple change of primary and secondary colors of the site, fonts, radius of curvature of elements, etc (thanks to Theme UI theming)
+- A simple change of primary and secondary colors of the site, fonts, radius of curvature of elements, etc (thanks to Theme UI theming)
 - Clean and Universal UI
 - Mobile friendly, all elements and custom images are adapted to any screen
 - Light/Dark mode